ga-curriculum/github-collaboration/pull-requests/README.md

 **Learning objective:** By the end of this lesson, students will be able to tktk

 Pull requests are a way to propose changes to a repository on GitHub.
-Pull request are a way to review code and discuss changes before merging them into the main codebase.
+They are a way to review code and discuss changes before merging them into the main codebase.
 Let's create a pull request.

 ## Creating a Pull Request